 - Signs of one's childhood trauma can continue to manifest well into adulthood.

-- When children try to change themselves in order to be loved by a parent, they bury their emotions and lose touch with who they really are.
+- When children try to change themselves to be loved by a parent, they lose touch with who they really are.

 Whether you witnessed or experienced violence as a child or your caretakers emotionally or physically neglected you, when you grow up in a traumatizing environment you are likely to still show signs of that trauma as an adult.